eecs298/eecs298.github.io/docs/lab6.md

 ## Task
 For this lab, you will be given three `.csv` databases, each containing the metadata for several posts from one of three social media sites -- Twitter, Facebook, and Reddit.
 Your task will be to use user IP addresses for each post to match user accounts between these three sites in order to track cross-site aggregate statistics for users.
 To this end, you will store post data by utilizing object polymorphism in Python: you will create a parent `Post` class and three child classes, `Tweet`, `FacebookPost`, and `RedditPost`.
+Download the databases [here](https://raw.githubusercontent.com/eecs298/eecs298.github.io/main/facebook.csv), [here](https://raw.githubusercontent.com/eecs298/eecs298.github.io/main/reddit.csv), and [here](https://raw.githubusercontent.com/eecs298/eecs298.github.io/main/twitter.csv).

 ### lab6.py
 Create a file titled `lab6.py`.